raleel/brpugesrd/README.md

 Chaosium Inc. and the Chaosium logo are registered trademarks of Chaosium Inc.

+## ORC Notice

-This product is licensed under the ORC License held in the Library of Congress at TX000 [number tbd] and available online at various locations including [www.chaosium.com/orclicense](https://www.chaosium.com/orclicense), www.azoralaw.com/orclicense, www.gencon.com/orclicense and others.
+This product is licensed under the ORC License held in the Library of Congress at TX 9-307-067 and available online at various locations including [www.chaosium.com/orclicense](https://www.chaosium.com/orclicense), [www.azoralaw.com/orclicense](https://www.azoralaw.com/orclicense), [www.paizo.com/orclicense](https://paizo.com/orclicense) and others.
 All warranties are disclaimed as set forth therein.
 This product is the original work of Chaosium.

 If you use our ORC Content, please also credit us as follows: